iraiosub/riboseq-flow/README.md

 riboseq-flow is written and maintained by Ira Iosub in Prof. Jernej Ule's lab at The Francis Crick Institute.
 It is based on a Snakemake pipeline in collaboration with its original author, Oscar Wilkins.
 Contact email: `ira.iosub@crick.ac.uk`

+### Citation policy
+Please ensure the paper and Zenodo DOIs above are cited in any reuse, fork, or hosted implementation of this workflow.

 ### Issues and contributions

 riboseq-flow is under active development by Ira Iosub.
 For queries related to the pipeline, raise an issue on GitHub.
 If you are interested in building more functionality or want to get involved please reach out.

+---

 ### Contributing guidelines